Treat IBS Naturally with TCM

 What can Oriental medicine do to treat IRRITABLE BOWEL SYNDROME (ibs)?

-Acupuncture has been used throughout history to treat other illnesses and disorders of the body.
-Acupuncture is found to relieve abdominal pain and distention, reduce tension and stress in the digestive organs, regulate bowel movements, and release hormones (Ryu, 2022).
+Acupuncture is a traditional Chinese medicine technique that involves inserting thin needles into specific points on the body.
+Acupuncture has been shown to be effective in relieving IBS symptoms such as abdominal pain and distension, reducing tension and stress in the digestive organs, and regulating bowel movement (Ryu, 2022).
 Acupuncture can also help stimulate the nervous system, releasing hormones and chemicals that ease stress and pain (Premier Spine and Sports Medicine, 2022).

-Using traditional Chinese herbal medicine is a vital part of TCM/OM.
-To treat IBS, traditional Chinese herbs have been shown to decrease abdominal pain, improve stool quality and emotional health in patients, and regulate digestive system functions (Ryu, 2022).
+Traditional Chinese herbal medicine is a system of medicine that uses plants and other natural substances to treat a variety of health conditions.
+Traditional Chinese herbs have been shown to treat IBS to decrease abdominal pain, improve stool quality and emotional health in patients, and regulate digestive system functions (Ryu, 2022).
 In addition, traditional Chinese herbs are also responsible for helping IBS symptoms by reducing intestinal inflammation, restoring intestinal flora, and modulating the smooth muscle of the gastrointestinal tract (Rice, 2018).

-Moxibustion helps patients with IBS as it is a modality of TCM/OM that uses heat from burning dried mugwort.
+Moxibustion helps patients with IBS as it is a modality of traditional Chinese medicine that uses heat from burning dried mugwort over specific points on the body.
 It helps regulate Qi and resolve stagnation while dispelling coldness and warming the body (GinSen Clinic, 2022).
 Moxibustion also helps those with IBS by having anti-inflammatory effects and protecting the Liver function (Davis, 2022).
 It also plays a role in pain management and preventing and treating other diseases.

-At Rapha Acupuncture in Newport Beach, we are a traditional Chinese medicine (TCM)/Oriental medicine (OM) clinic specializing in men's and women’s health.
-We can help you design the best treatment plan for irritable bowel syndrome (IBS)!
-Using acupuncture and traditional Chinese herbs customized to your symptoms, Rapha Acupuncture provides a natural and holistic solution.
-Give us a call today!
+Rapha Acupuncture in Newport Beach is a TCM/OM clinic specializing in men's and women's health.
+We can help you design the best treatment plan for irritable bowel syndrome (IBS) using acupuncture and traditional Chinese herbs customized to your symptoms.
+Our natural and holistic approach can help you find relief from IBS and improve your overall health.

 recent posts...